ThunderAgent: A Simple, Fast and Program-Aware Agentic Inference System: Challenges in Existing Agentic Inference Systems

 \subsection{Cross-Node Memory Imbalance}

-Current policies for routing requests across data parallel (DP) nodes are also sub-optimal.
-Existing multi-turn schedulers~\citep{zheng2024sglangefficientexecutionstructured, vllm_kvaware_routing} greedily assign requests to the target DP nodes with the highest KV-cache locality in order to maximize cache reuse.
+Current policies for routing requests across worker replicas are also sub-optimal.
+Existing multi-turn schedulers~\citep{zheng2024sglangefficientexecutionstructured, vllm_kvaware_routing} greedily assign requests to the target with the highest KV-cache locality in order to maximize cache reuse.
 However, this policy ignores the fact that the memory load can become imbalanced across nodes.
 For instance, the KV-aware router in vLLM~\citep{vllm_kvaware_routing} sends all requests from the same agentic workflow to the same node.
 Since different workflows can exhibit highly heterogeneous KV footprints and execution lifetimes, this policy often results in severe memory imbalance across nodes, with some nodes are overloaded while others remain lightly utilized.
-Similarly,the prefix-aware router in SGLang greedily routes workloads to nodes with matching prefixes to maximize cache hits.
-Since agentic system prompts are identical across workflows, this strategy will send almost all requests to the same node while leaving others idle.
+Similarly, the cache-aware router in SGLang routes via a router-side radix tree that approximates worker KV state.
+Under high agentic concurrency, worker-side evictions from KV thrashing leave this tree stale, yielding both poor cache reuse and cross-node imbalance.

 As shown in \Cref{fig:dp unbalance}, during a 90 minute snapshot of agentic RL rollout, the memory usage between two DP nodes diverges by\textbf{ more than 20\% for over 37 minutes, reaching a peak imbalance of 51\%}.